Observables in Quantum Mechanics and the Importance of Self-adjointness: Some physical applications

-First consider the case when $E:= k^2>0$.
-In this case the general solution is given by\footnote{Here one actually looks for a solution of a generalized eigenequation within the formalism of rigged Hilbert space (see Appendix F for further comments.)}
+Now, the solutions of the equation \eqref{sch} highly depend on the sign\footnote{To see this more closely, act on \eqref{sch} with $(\psi,\cdot)$ to obtain rendering that the energy is real if $\alpha\in\mathbb{R}$ and can be positive or negative depending on $\psi$.} of the energy eigenvalue $E$.
+Let us first consider the case of positive energy, i.e. $E:= k^2>0$.
+The most general solution in this case is given by\footnote{There are no square-integrable solutions of this equation for positive energy.
+Here one actually looks for a solution of a generalized eigen-equation within the formalism of rigged Hilbert space (see Appendix G for further comments.)}

-where $C,D$ are constants.
-Imposing the boundary conditions gives
+where $C,D$ are constants that are jet to be determined.
+After imposing the boundary condition \eqref{sch} we obtain